-William I. Belk: Mr. Belk has extensive consumer retail experience, serving in many positions of responsibility over a lengthy previous career at Belk Stores, a retail department store chain in the southeastern United States controlled by the Belk family; has served on Sonic's Board of Directors, Audit Committee and Compensation Committee since March 1998 and NCG Committee since December 2014; and has further served as Sonic's Lead Independent Director since August 2002.
+William I. Belk: Mr. Belk has extensive consumer retail experience, serving in many positions of responsibility over a lengthy previous career at Belk stores, a retail department store chain.
+Mr. Belk also has experience as a director of other organizations.
+Mr. Belk has served as a director of Sonic and as a member of the Audit Committee and the Compensation Committee of the Board since March 1998 and as a member of the NCG Committee of the Board since December 2014.
+Mr. Belk has also served as Sonic's Lead Independent Director since August 2002.

-William R. Brooks: Mr. Brooks has significant accounting and financial management expertise, having served as Chief Financial Officer of SMI, a publicly traded corporation, since 1994; has further served on Sonic's Board of Directors since the Company's inception in January 1997; and also serves as an officer and director of SFC, which is the largest stockholder of Sonic.
+William R. Brooks: Mr. Brooks has significant accounting and financial management expertise, having served as Chief Financial Officer and a director of SMI, a publicly traded corporation, since 1994.
+Mr. Brooks also serves as an officer and a director of SFC, the largest stockholder of Sonic.
+Mr. Brooks has served as a director of Sonic since the Company's organization in January 1997.